nbkr/nbkr.github.io/understanding-openldap.md

 be the common name of your client certificate.
 The second is Unix sockets, which means your username will be based on your UID/GID on the system.

 The Ubuntu package, and probably all others too, of OpenLDAP, configures access to the configuration database to be allowed for UID/GID = 0.
 This of course only works with Unix sockets, so it is limited to the server that OpenLDAP runs on.
-Which does make sense, after all you don't necessarly want to open the configuration to the outside.
+Which does make sense, after all you don't necessarily want to open the configuration to the outside.
 So you can configure the server from the system it runs on via:

     # ldapmodify -Y EXTERNAL -H ldapi:/// -f <you config file.ldif>